stoeps13/connections-doc/source/admin/install/r_inst_ldap_object_class_attribute_pairings.md

 -   You should have a basic understanding of the depth and breadth \(numbers and layers of nested groups\) existing in your LDAP directory so you can estimate the performance impact that queries that expand nested groups will have on your configured LDAP server.
 -   Verify that the LDAP directory has been deployed using Nested groups.

+    !!! note
-    **Note:** In some cases, such as IBM Security Directory Server, the LDAP administrator had to have created nested groups with specific Nested Group Objectclasses.
+    In some cases, such as IBM Security Directory Server, the LDAP administrator had to have created nested groups with specific Nested Group Objectclasses.
 Refer to the IBM Security Directory Server documentation for more information.

 -   The attribute pairings listed in Table 1 are the standard defaults for particular LDAP Directories.
 As always, consult your LDAP documentation and LDAP administrator to ensure that your deployed LDAP uses those defaults before configuring WebSphere Application Server.